Communities

 I struggled a bit coming up with an appropriate summary for this one since I’m trying to ask about « is this studied / what is known so far » more so than a definitive answer on the relationship between orthography, phonetics, and learning for every language / learner.

-Jirka Hanika‭ wrote 11 months ago
+Jirka Hanika‭ wrote about 1 year ago

 "Orthographic depth" is the concept that lets you compare a language with another language.
 Different researchers define it differently and they rarely offer any numeric values for individual languages.